Jon Cole (businessman)

-Jon Cole is a Texas businessman and anti-drug leader in Texas.
+Jon Cole is a businessman in Texas, United States.
 He previously served as an aide at White House ONDCP and the Texas House of Representatives.

 Personal

 Cole grew up in Collin County.
 He later attended the University of Texas at Austin and the University of Texas School of Law.
 He also studied economics at Georgetown University.

 Cole is currently CEO of Rally.org Cole was a finance attorney and partner in a Dallas merchant banking firm.

 Staffer

 Jon Cole served as a legislative aide to the Chairman of Appropriations Jim Pitts of the Texas House of Representatives under Speaker Tom Craddick.
 Following service at the Texas Capitol, Cole served as an aide in the White House Office of National Drug Control Policy in the Office of the United States Drug Czar.
 Previous to that, he was an intern for Governor Rick Perry in the Governor's Criminal Justice Division.

 2008 Campaign

 Cole, a 23-year-old law student, challenged the 16-year incumbent to represent Texas House District 67 in the Texas House of Representatives, Jerry Madden, in the 2008 election.
 At the time, he said that the effort was due to Madden's "catch and release" policies with criminals and his lack of leadership for the district.
 At the time, Jerry Madden was Corrections chairman under Speaker Tom Craddick.
 At the time, Cole was endorsed by numerous District Attorneys and local leaders.
 Cole lost to the Madden by 256 votes.